alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

 [https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 You can access a local installation of HackMD from the Work Resources page.
-Login with your username `firtname.lastname@turingsafehaven.ac.uk` and  `password`, as below.
+Login with your username `firstname.lastname@turingsafehaven.ac.uk` (the domain is required) and `password`, as below.

 ![](images/user_guide/hackmd_logon.png)